Caelius and Oppius are 2 of the 7 hills of Rome and have been inhabited since ancient times. They offer remarkable sights and historical sites.

 The Basilica of St. John and Paul is a popular wedding church.
 The basilica dates back to the 4th century.
 Under the basilica there are Roman houses and the martyrs John and Paul are said to have lived there.
-The Basilica is closed at noon 12:30 pm-3:30 pm.
-The Roman houses of the Celio below the Basilica, with access from the street Clivo di Scauro, are open 10 am – 6 pm.
-On Tuesday and Wednesday they’re open 10 am – 2 pm.
-The Roman houses occupy the entire area below the basilica.
-Admission costs 8 euros, reduced 6 euros for children up to 12 years.
-The guided tour has a cost of 110 euros per group.
+The Case Romane del Celio below the Basilica, are open to the public.
+Tickets

 To the left of the bell tower is a gate.
 If it’s open, you can look down there on supply halls of the Colosseum.

 Villa Celimontana dates back to the 16th century.
 Its entrance is just above the Basilica of St. John and Paul.
 Another entrance is at the highest point of the hill on Via della Navicella.
 There stops the bus line 81.

 Unfortunately, the villa is not very well maintained.
 Nevertheless, it’s very popular with the Romans.
 In the villa there is an obelisk as well as numerous statues and ancient monuments.
 The building is the seat of the Italian geographical society.
 Jazz concerts are held here in the summer.

 Santo Stefano Rotondo

 The Basilica of Santo Stefano Rotondo dates back to the 5th century and has a circular layout.
 It is similar to the plan of the Anastasis of the Church of the Holy Sepulcher in Jerusalem.